anish-bhanwala-qp/practice-css/README.md

 1. Using css variables to change colors by overriding `:root` scope with `html.dark` scope.
 Nice way to not hard-code colors.
 2. Using multiple classes to better target and style similar components.
 Specifically for clocks hands I used `second-hand`, `minute-hand`, and `hour-hand` classes.
 Whereas the instructor used `needle second`, `needle minute`, and `needle hour` classes.
 Now for the similar style use `needle` class.
 3. Use `display: inline-flex;` to vertically and horizontally align text in an inline elment.

+# Button Ripple Effect (project 20)

+1. I used `getBoundingClientRect` instead of `event.target.offsetTop`.
+This can have a slight performance.
+The `offsetTop` is calculated from beginning of your top most relative containre.
+The `getBoundingClientRect` is relative to the current view port.